michaelkleinhenz/mastodon-post/README.md

 - `function` - The Lambda function.
 - `template.yml` - An AWS CloudFormation template that creates an application.
-- `1-create-bucket.sh`, `2-deploy.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 Use the following instructions to deploy the sample application.